xlang-ai/Spider2-V/README.md

 2. completing the task in the virtual machine by yourself;
 3. invoking the customized evaluation function after completion, you can run the following interactive script:
 - if you do not specify the parameter `--path_to_vm`, the script will automatically find available virtual machines under folder `./vm_data`.
-If not found, it will download our prepared snapshot from [Huggingface](https://huggingface.co/datasets/xlangai/) into `./vm_data` and use it.
+If not found, it will download our prepared VM from Huggingface (for [arm64](https://huggingface.co/datasets/xlangai/ubuntu_arm_spider2.0/blob/main/ubuntu-arm.zip) and for [x86](https://huggingface.co/datasets/xlangai/ubuntu_x86_spider2.0/blob/main/ubuntu-x86.zip)) into `./vm_data` and use it.
 - the snapshot name is default to `init_state`.
 - if the `--example` argument is not specified, we will randomly sample one example from `evaluation_examples/test_all.json`
 ```bash